oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

        $> cd $OVIRT_HOME
        $> mvn clean install

-For compiling the webadmin and user portal in addition to the api and engine use:
+For compiling the web-admin and user-portal in addition to the api and engine use:

        $> cd $OVIRT_HOME
        $> mvn clean install -Pgwt-admin,gwt-user